-It is very well known that nutrients represent the substances present in food which determine biological activity, and are vital for the human body.
-They are categorized as carbohydrates, proteins, minerals, fats and vitamins.
-They are involved in building all parts (proteins), producing energy (carbohydrates) and keeping the good working order (minerals) of the human organism.
+It is very well known that nutrients represent the substances present in food that determine biological activity and are vital for the human body.
+They are categorized as carbohydrates, proteins, minerals, fats, and vitamins.
+They are involved in building all parts (proteins), producing energy (carbohydrates), and keeping the good working order (minerals) of the human organism.

 The carbon availability is an essential growth factor for any microbial culture.
-Previous study demonstrated that kombucha products can be successfully obtained by using winery effluent as an alternative substrate for the fermentation process [32].
+Previous studies demonstrated that kombucha products can be successfully obtained by using winery effluent as an alternative substrate for the fermentation process [32].
 For kombucha cultivated on winery effluent, the main carbon sources are simple sugars, i.e. glucose and fructose.

-Although, at the very early stadium of the grape berry development there is a certain amount of sucrose, at later stadiums sucrose is almost completely hydrolysed to glucose and fructose, but that ratio is never 1:1.
+Although at the very early stadium of the grape berry development, there is a certain amount of sucrose, at later stadiums sucrose is almost completely hydrolyzed to glucose and fructose, but that ratio is never 1:1.
 At the beginning, the glucose content is higher, and it drops during the harvest, whilst the fructose content is constant, so at the end, the grape contains negligible more fructose than glucose [11].
 Scientific research established that the carbon source influences different metabolic pathways activation in kombucha culture microorganisms.
 For example, fructose and sucrose stimulate ethanol synthesis, while glucose has the opposite effect.
 Sucrose also enables the biosynthesis of lactic acid [12].

 Nitrogen is an essential element for all forms of life and is the structural component of amino acids [13].
-Only six members of Acetobacteriacaeae are able to fix nitrogen, among which Gluconobacter kombuchae sp. nov. was isolated from kombucha tea [14].
-Several strains of Komagataeibacter spp.

-express nitrogen-fixation with K. hanseii RG3 displaying ability to synthetize cellulose beside fixation of nitrogen [15].
-The Recommended Dietary Allowance of nitrogen for adult both men and women is 800 mg/day of body weight [16].
+Only six members of Acetobacteriacaeae can fix nitrogen, among which Gluconobacter kombuchae sp. nov. was isolated from kombucha tea [14].
+Several strains of Komagataeibacter spp. express nitrogen fixation with K. hanseii RG3 displaying the ability to synthesize cellulose besides the fixation of nitrogen [15].
+The Recommended Dietary Allowance of nitrogen for adults both men and women is 800 mg/day of body weight [16].

-Phosphorus is an essential mineral element found in rocks, soil, plants and animal tissues, while in aquatic systems phosphorus plays a critical role in the process of eutrophication, as the nutrient that limits the growth of phytoplankton.
+Phosphorus is an essential mineral element found in rocks, soil, plants, and animal tissues, while in aquatic systems phosphorus plays a critical role in the 286 process of eutrophication, as the nutrient that limits the growth of phytoplankton.
 Phosphorus homeostasis in the body is controlled by hormonal and renal control systems [17,18].
-It makes up from 0.65 to 1.1% of adult body, 85% of which is in bones and Recommended Dietary Allowance for both men and women older than 19 years is 700 mg/day [19].
-Presence of carbon, phosphorus and nitrogen in kombucha beverage on winery effluent was also related to its very well-known presence in wastewater used for fermentation.
+It makes up from 0.65 to 1.1% of an adult body, 85% of which is in bones and the Recommended Dietary Allowance for both men and women older than 19 years is 700 mg/day [19].
+The presence of carbon, phosphorus, and nitrogen in kombucha beverages on winery effluent was also related to its very well-known presence in wastewater used for fermentation.

-The aim of this article was to determine the basic nutrients consumption by kombucha winery effluent based culture in order to gain additional understanding of the kombucha metabolic pathways, nutritional composition of the beverage and to set basis for the optimal conditions for the kombucha on winery effluent production on larger scale.
+This article aimed to determine the basic nutrients consumed by kombucha winery effluent-based culture to gain an additional understanding of the kombucha metabolic pathways and nutritional composition of the beverage and to set the basis for the optimal conditions for the kombucha on winery effluent production on a larger scale.